Post Summary: What a Three-Minute Screen Share Turns Up

 Of the last 50 websites we’ve audited for small business owners, fewer than five had their heading structure set up correctly.
 That’s a 90% failure rate on something Google reads before it reads a single word of your content.

 We run website audits for prospects almost every day.
-Not the kind where you get a 40-page PDF full of charts you’ll never look at — the kind where we share your screen, pull up your site, and walk through what’s working and what’s costing you leads in real time.
+No 40-page PDF.
+We share your screen, pull up your site, and walk through what’s working and what’s costing you leads in real time.
 The whole thing takes two or three minutes.
-Here’s our website audit checklist — what we check and why it matters.
+Here’s our website audit checklist, what we check and why it matters.

 First Look: Does the Site Feel Like You?